 The Final Word

 Fishing has always been a sport of opportunity but you have to ready to seize those opportunities the moment they come.
-What better way to do that than an easy and convenient carry system that can get you on the water with everything you need in no time flat.
+What better way to do that than with an easy and convenient carry system that can get you on the water with everything you need in no time flat.

 No matter where you want to fish, a backpack makes a lot more sense than a hard to carry rigid box.
 After making the switch all that will be left in your old plastic case will be rusted pliers and dull hooks.
 You will never want to go back to that unwieldy monstrosity.